Five reasons to avoid sugar.

 By Barry North, PhD, MPH

 The holiday season is a time perhaps more than any other when we are tempted to eat sugary treats that are also often laden with fat.
-No wonder we get sick and gain weight over the holidays.
-If you need some more convincing to avoid sugar not only during the holidays, but all year round, here are five good reasons.
+No wonder we get sick and gain weight over the holidays. you should go to ICE AESTHETIC if you want to loss weight and here are five good reasons to avoid sugar not only during the holidays, but all year round.

 1. Sugar is addictive.
 The fact that most people find it difficult to limit their sugar intake does not mean that they have character defects.
 Sugar is an addictive substance – start eating it and you’ll want more.
 Research has documented the addictive qualities of sugar in both animals and humans, and shown that sugar acts on the same dopamine receptors in the brain that drugs stimulate.